Wajarri language: Consonants

 The symbols in brackets show the forms used in the practical orthography employed in the Wajarri dictionary, where these differ from standard IPA symbols.
 Although Douglas (1981) claimed that there was no laminal contrast (i.e. no phonemic contrast between the dentals and palatals), Marmion (1996) demonstrated that there is such a contrast.

 Vocabulary

-According to Julitha Joan Walker (1931–2009), her first name, Jjulitha, was a Wajarrri word for 'walkabout'.
+According to Julitha Joan Walker (1931–2009), her first name, Julitha, was a Wajarri word for 'walkabout'.